 Fibre to the Premises (FTTP, or FTTH - Fibre to the Home) is a superfast broadband solution.

 The result is you can enjoy very high speeds of 1Gbps (gigabits per second) or more.
-Though FTTP can also deliver lower speeds, which is useful if very fast fibre is beyond your budget, or not required, but might be something you'll use later.
+Though FTTP can also deliver lower speeds which is useful if very fast fibre is beyond your budget, or not required, but might be something you'll use later.

 What is FTTC?

-The reason FTTC is slower than FTTP is because the fibre cables from the local exchange (or data centre) stop at the street cabinet.
+The reason FTTC is slower than FTTP is that the fibre cables from the local exchange (or data centre) stop at the street cabinet.
 From here, traditional copper cabling is used to pipe the data to your router.